 Cat owners can agree that the smell of cat urine is overwhelming.
 It’s a difficult odor to remove from furniture, carpeting, and other fabrics.
 Your home quickly becomes unpleasant if your kitty isn’t using their litter box.
 There are several reasons your cat is peeing everywhere, but we can categorize them as either medical or behavioral.
 Let’s explore why kitties stop using their litter box and start peeing all over the house.

-The 7 Possible Reasons Your Cat Is Peeing Everywhere
+The 7 Reasons Your Cat Is Peeing Everywhere

-We’ll first examine possible behavioral reasons behind your cat’s sudden dislike for their litter box.
-Then we’ll cover some of the medical reasons why cats urinate everywhere.
-If any of these reasons apply to your pet, you’ll need to bring your cat to the vet immediately for treatment.
+We’ll first examine the behavioral reasons behind your cat’s sudden dislike for their litter box.
+Then, we’ll cover some of the medical reasons why cats urinate everywhere.
+If any of these reasons apply to your pet, you must take your cat to the vet immediately for treatment.

 1. Dirty Litter box

 Cats are often fussy and tidy creatures.
 They are constantly grooming themselves.
 You can hardly expect them to step into urine-soaked litter or poop, can you?
 If your kitty starts peeing outside the box, litter box cleanliness should be the first thing you consider.

 Even with a clean and tidy litter box, you may still find yourself with kitty smells and stains around the house – but with the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray, you can take care of it all.
 It permanently removes even the very worst stains and smells!
 Click here to learn more and get yourself a bottle.
 At Excited Cats, we’ve admired Hepper for many years, and decided to take a controlling ownership interest so that we could benefit from the outstanding products of this cool cat company!